-Note: In addition to the keyboard operations that are described in this section, the DS4000 Storage Manager 9.14, 9.15, and 9.16 software installation packages for Windows include a screen reader software interface.
-To enable the screen reader, select Custom Installation when using the installation wizard to install Storage Manager 9.14, 9.15, or 9.16 on a Windows host/management station.
+Note: In addition to the keyboard operations that are described in this section, the DS4000 Storage Manager version 9.14 - 9.23 (and later) software installation packages for Windows include a screen reader software interface.

+To enable the screen reader, select Custom Installation when using the installation wizard to install Storage Manager 9.14 - 9.23 (or later) on a Windows host/management station.
 Then, in the Select Product Features window, select Java Access Bridge in addition to the other required host software components.

-Table 34 defines the keyboard operations that enable you to navigate, select, or activate user interface components.
+Table 37 defines the keyboard operations that enable you to navigate, select, or activate user interface components.
 The following terms are used in the table:

-- Navigate means to move the input focus from one user interface component to another. - Select means to choose one or more components, typically for a subsequent action. - · Activate means to carry out the action of a particular component.
+- Navigate means to move the input focus from one user interface component to another. - Select means to choose one or more components, typically for a subsequent action. - Activate means to carry out the action of a particular component.